Ucombinator/jaam/README.md

 To exit the program press Ctrl-C at the terminal.
 (Closing the GUI window is not enough.)

+You may get an out of memory error--if so, you can run sbt with extra heap memory.
+For example,

+    JAVA_OPTS="-Xmx8g" sbt 'run -d to-analyze -c Factorial -m main'

+You can change '8g' to whatever amount of memory you need.
+You can also add other Java options for controlling stack size, etc.

 You can try this with most of the class files in `to-analyze/`, but some of them trigger bugs that we have yet to fix.
 The following are known